GemeenteNijmegen/os-remote-sensing/README.md

 Vegetation detection is based on Color-infrared (CIR) aerial photography and the NDVI vegetation metric.

 The objective of this repository is to provide a base for developing custom made remote sensing applications for vegetation detection in the urban environment.
-This s0-called Minimal Viable Product is an 100-day experiment of the Experise group Data Science Dutch Municipalities and acts as a showcase.
+This so-called Minimal Viable Product is an 100-day experiment of the Experise group Data Science Dutch Municipalities and acts as a showcase.

-Currently the application is a pre-release versions (alpha).
+Currently the application is a pre-release version (alpha).

 You may test it and use it under the condition that you provide the project with feedback, improvements or extensions.
-See licence below.
+See Creative Commons licence below.

 ## Normalized Difference Vegetation Index (NDVI)

 Normalized Difference Vegetation Index (NDVI) quantifies vegetation by measuring the difference between near-infrared (which vegetation strongly reflects) and red light (which vegetation absorbs).
-It is an indication of the amount of vegetation, and distinguishes vegetation from soil, minimizes topographic effects
-NDVI is chlorophyll sensitive, emphasizing the green color of a healthy plant.
+It distinguishes vegetation from soil, minimizes topographic effects NDVI is chlorophyll sensitive, emphasizing the green color of a healthy plant.

 NDVI-ranges vegetation in this research